pyTooling/Actions/doc/JobTemplate/Parameters.rst

 pipeline.

 Such a parameter is needed as a workaround, because GitHub Actions doesn't support proper handling of global pipeline variables.
-Thus, this job is used to compute an output parameter that can be reused in many other jobs.
+Thus, this job is used to compute an output parameter that can be reused in other jobs.

 **Usage Example:**